mateoperezrivera/gpt-rag-ui/README.md

 ## 🤝 Contributing

 We appreciate contributions!
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on the Contributor License Agreement (CLA), code of conduct, and submitting pull requests.
+See [CONTRIBUTING](https://github.com/Azure/gpt-rag/blob/main/CONTRIBUTING.md) for guidelines on submitting pull requests.

 ## Trademarks

 This project may contain trademarks or logos.
 Authorized use of Microsoft trademarks or logos must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Modified versions must not imply sponsorship or cause confusion.
 Third-party trademarks are subject to their own policies.